NotaInutilis/Super-SEO-Spam-Suppressor/README.md

 Then, when you push your changes to the `sources` folder, GitHub actions automatically generate new versions of the blocklists.
 Should you want to generate them yourself, you can run the `scripts/update.sh` script (prerequisites : bash, python).

-Finally, make a pull request: it will be reviewed and approve it within a few days.
+Finally, make a pull request: it will be reviewed and approved within a few days.

 ### Importing an external list

 External lists can be imported by adding them to the `sources/imports/importlist.txt` as a new line in the following format: `list name.txt|url`.
-They are automatically downloaded twice a day, cleaned (some formats only), copied to the `sources/domains/_imported/`folder and thus added to the list generation database.
+They are automatically downloaded twice a day, cleaned (some formats only), copied to the `sources/domains/_imported/` folder and thus added to the list generation database.
 The domain list in the `sources/imports/allowlist.txt` file serves as an exception ruleset for imported lists.

 ### How to contribute (easy mode)